AxionDrak/axiondrak.github.io/psx-cnf.md

 * * *
 The structure of the SYSTEM.CNF file is different for PSOne and PSTwo consoles.

-Below are two examples of this file:
+Below are examples of this file:

 - SYSTEM.CNF _(PSOne)_
 ```